volcan01010/openstreetmap-carto/CREATING_CONTOURS.md

 ## Load contour data to database

-Ensure that the database is running and that you can connect to it.
+Ensure that postgis is running and that you can connect to it.
 You can test connection with:

 ```
-psql -h <hostname> -U postgres -d gis -c 'SELECT 1;'
+psql -h localhost -U postgres -d gis -c "SELECT true AS gis_db_exists;"
 ```

 The data are loaded via shp2pgsql by running the following commands within the